kubu4/paper_oly_gbs/methods.md

 Bioinformatics

-Sequencing data was demutliplexed using the Reseqtools software package (BGI; https://github.com/BGI-shenzhen/Reseqtools) with the split.sh script and the index.lst file for barcode identification (see Code Availability subsection).
+The Reseqtools software package (BGI; https://github.com/BGI-shenzhen/Reseqtools) was used to remove adaptor sequenes and low quality reads (reads with greater than 50% of bases with a Q value <= 5), and then demutliplexed using with the split.sh script and the index.lst file for barcode identification (see Code Availability subsection).